-The annual HOPE Day of Service is Miami Law's commitment to starting off each year in the community, marking the school's pro bono ethic and emphasis on service.
+Each fall, the school year kicks off with the annual HOPE Day of Service.
+This day is Miami Law's commitment to starting off each year in the community, marking the school's pro bono ethic and emphasis on service.

-“At the University of Miami School of Law, our students recognize that the privilege of a legal education comes with a responsibility to help others.” said Marni Lennon, Assistant Dean for Public Interest and Pro Bono.
-Returning Miami Law students serve as site leaders, welcoming the incoming students.
-HOPE DAY focuses not only on students providing service to the community, but also gives our 1Ls the chance to learn about programs, clinics and advocacy initiatives that they can be a part of during their law school career.
+HOPE DAY focuses not only on students providing service to the community, but also gives 1Ls the chance to learn about programs, clinics and advocacy initiatives that they can be a part of during their law school career.
+Students learn about opportunities to develop legal advocacy skills, on- and off-campus, from the site leaders and HOPE team at the event.

+Yes.
 Students are encouraged to log their community service hours on the HOPE website, which is a great way to jumpstart a student's HOPE Community Challenge.
-Students who complete 25 hours of community service each year are recognized annually at a Public Interest Spring Reception.
+Students who complete 25 hours of community service each year are recognized annually at a Public Interest Ceremony.

 For questions about HOPE DAY, please e-mail email@example.com.